mohitpai/journey-optimizer.en/help/using/audience/about-audiences.md

 * **Message sent** Feedback Status event

     The **Message sent** feedback event is often used for frequency or suppression checking prior to sending an email.
-Adobe recommends avoiding it if possible as it takes space in the current overall capacity of how many events can stream per second.
+Adobe recommends avoiding it as it puts pressure on performance and may cause degradation of the system.

     Therefore, for frequency or suppression logic, use business rules rather than **Message sent** feedback events.
 Note that daily frequency caps for individual profiles will soon be available, complementing the existing monthly cadence for business rules.